Sachinarya68/Hacker-s-Terminal/README.md

 ---

+📁 File Structure
+pgsql
+Copy
+Edit
+📦 Fake-Hacking-Terminal
+ ┣ 📄 index.html
+ ┗ 📄 script.js
+You can also place all JavaScript inline in a single HTML file for simplicity.

+---

 🙌 **Contributing**
 Got ideas to make it more realistic?
 Want to add green screen styles, typing sound effects, or terminal themes?